smarsland/AviaNZ/Docs/file_format_specification.md

     [ Meta, seg, seg, seg ... ]

-`Meta`: a JSON object (key-value pairs) containing any metadata, same as in .data `seg`: Each segment seg is a JSON array containing five elements, same as in .data
+`Meta`: a JSON object (key-value pairs) containing any metadata, same as in .data.
+`seg`: Each segment seg is a JSON array containing five elements, same as in .data.